-Although Molly names her works with understated titles like Bridge, Skyline and River City, we love her high impact, elegant styles with their clean lines and integrated compositions.
-So whatever their names, Molly’s designs provide a fun and unique take on the city of Richmond.
-We’ve paired them with some bold color combinations to highlight their fun, vibrant reflection of the city.
+Although Molly names her RVA designs with understated titles like Bridge, Skyline and River City, we love her high impact, elegant styles with their clean lines and integrated compositions.
+Whatever their names, Molly’s designs provide a fun and unique take on the city of Richmond.
+We print them with bold color combinations to highlight their fun, vibrant reflection of Richmond.
 Hope you enjoy.

 See below for our Q&A with Molly…

 So how did you get into design?

 I grew up with a mother who is a Professional Fiber Artist, so being “creative” was always a part of my life.
 In college, I majored in Digital Communications with a concentration in Design and a second major in Art, where I focused on oil painting.
 While I still paint from time to time, the introduction to digital art and design in college has professionally fit my lifestyle better.